sapientcoder/QuickCAML/README.md

 This is a *brand new* tool, and we want to hear from you!!
 If something doesn't work in your browser/environment or there's something you'd like to see, please let us know!
 You can use the "Issues" page of this repository to submit bugs, issues, questions, or feature suggestions.
 You do have to be signed into GitHub to submit issues, but creating an account with them is easy and free.

 ## SharePoint & Browser Compatibility
-QuickCAML targets SharePoint 2013 (on-premise and Office 365).
-It is not supported on versions of SharePoint prior to 2013.
+QuickCAML supports SharePoint 2010 and 2013 (including Office 365).

 QuickCAML should work with IE 9+ as well as modern versions of FireFox, Chrome, and Safari.
-We're still doing testing to compile the official browser compability list, and we welcome your help with that task!
+If that's not the case, please log an issue and let us know!

 ## A Look at the Future